Life Expectancy: Could where you live influence how long you live?

-People living just a few blocks apart may have vastly different opportunities to live a long life in part because of their neighborhood.
+People living just a few blocks apart may have vastly different opportunities to live a long life.
 Unfortunately, significant gaps in life expectancy persist across many United States cities, towns, ZIP codes and neighborhoods.
 The latest estimates of life expectancy reveal differences down to the census tract level.
 Use the tool below, and interactive map, to explore how life expectancy in America compares with life expectancy in your area, and resources to help everyone have the opportunity to live a longer, healthier life.

-The data for census tracts, counties, and states are for 2018; national-level life expectancy estimates are drawn from provisional data for 2020.
+The data for census tracts are for 2018.
+The data for counties and states are for 2020.
+The national life expectancy data are for 2021.

 How does where we live affect our opportunity to be healthy?